Combining Stimulus Control Therapy & Sleep Restriction Therapy

-On the last track we discussed two behavioral interventions for insomnia.
+In the last section, we discussed two behavioral interventions for insomnia.
 The two behavioral interventions for insomnia that we discussed were stimulus control therapy and sleep restriction therapy.

-On this track we will discuss combined stimulus control therapy and sleep restriction therapy, as well as two additional behavioral interventions for insomnia.
+In this section, we will discuss combined stimulus control therapy and sleep restriction therapy, as well as two additional behavioral interventions for insomnia.
 The two additional behavioral interventions for insomnia are relaxation therapies and cognitive therapy.
 As you listen to this track, you might consider if it is appropriate for use with a client who has insomnia.

 Combined Stimulus Control Therapy & Sleep Restriction Therapy